 QNB is committed to the training and development of its employees, having created and implemented a number of training and development programmes for both domestic and international staff.
-QNB has also introduced a Management Development Programme, an Executive Development Programme in conjunction with Duke University and a Graduate Development Programme all in an effort to reinforce QNB's commitment to the development of its staff.
-In 2014, QNB also introduced the "QNB Leadership Development Programme", a specialised development programme for senior management in Qatar.
-Management believes that QNB is unique in this approach to training and development and that, with the current policies in place, a new generation of business leaders will continue to drive QNB's historical success.
+QNB has also introduced a Management Development Programme, an Executive Development Programme in conjunction with Duke University and a Graduate Development Programme, all in an effort to reinforce QNB's commitment to the development of its staff.